joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/26/business/stocks-government-shutdown.html

 **MLB playoff watch: Dodgers lock up the NL West; bracket, clinching scenarios**\
-`As the 2025 stretch run winds to a close, who holds onto playoff hopes?
-And whose fate is at the mercy of other teams?`\
+`As the 2025 regular season winds to a close, which teams are in the playoff mix?`\
 https://nytimes.com/athletic/6664228/2025/09/26/mlb-playoff-watch-dodgers-nl-west-title/

 **Arteta hopeful on Odegaard fitness for Newcastle trip**\